LucasPiazon/chiaralove/README.md

 Hello,traveller!
- Do u have a lucky dog?
+` Do u have a lucky dog?

+No!